 Have you noticed that a lot of event calendars online look dorky, like boring printed grid calendars?
 I have!
 Lately I needed to create an event calendar for a musician, me actually, and I wanted it to look cool and be responsive for mobile devices.
 I found the Event Organiser plugin by Steven Harris, for WordPress.
-When combined with a second plugin of his called the Event Organiser Posterboard, I was able to create a “posterboard” style of calendar, like this events calendar.
+When combined with a second plugin of his called the Event Organiser Posterboard, you can create a “posterboard” style of calendar.
 When you click on the title of an event, it takes you to a page with all the info including a Google Map.
 (You need to get your Google Map API for this to work.
 (Go here and click on GET A KEY.)

 These plugins are free and easy to install.
 Just go to your WordPress dashboard, in the left black column, click on PLUGINS > ADD NEW and put “event organiser” (spelled with an S, not Z) in the search field.
 The first two results should be the correct ones: